 Step 1.
 Building buyer personas

-Buyer personas are essential to your inbound marketing success.
+Buyer personas are essential to your inbound marketing strategy.
 As a representation of your ideal customer, they allow you to understand exactly who you’re marketing to:

 - Their ambitions, and how you can make them come true

 - Their problems, and how you can solve them

 - Their tone of voice (formal vs conversational, the social platforms they use), so you can talk to them in their language

 Within your target market, you’ll have numerous types of buyers – your product or service might be purchased by CEOs, marketing managers, sales directors and so on.